Advanced-Computer-Lab-2022/KIMOS/README.md

 | `user`     | `Object` |**Required**. the new details of the user|

-### GET all the detials of an user
+### GET all the details of a user

 ```http
   GET /users
 ```

-returns all the details of an user
+returns all the details of a user

 ### GET the details of a specific instructor